 We have elected to qualify, and operate our business so as to qualify, to be taxed as a REIT under Sections 856 through 860 of the Internal Revenue Code, commencing with our taxable year ended December 31, 2013.
 As disclosed in more detail in the accompanying prospectus, we believe that we have been organized and operated, and we intend to continue to operate, in such a manner so as to qualify for taxation as a REIT under the Internal Revenue Code.
 Qualification and taxation as a REIT depends on our ability to satisfy, among other requirements, certain asset and income tests, some of which depend upon the classification of at least 75% of the "fair market value" of our assets as real estate assets under the Internal Revenue Code.
 On May 14, 2014, the United States Department of the Treasury published proposed regulations which, if adopted in the form proposed, would revise the definition of "real property" for purposes of the REIT income and asset tests.
-The proposed regulations are not yet in effect, and, depending upon whether and in what form they are actually adopted and how if adopted they are interpreted, may affect the classification of certain of our assets under these tests, and thus could require us to alter our mix of assets, adjust our approach to qualifying as a REIT or adjust our business strategy.
+The proposed regulations of certain of our assets under these tests, and thus could require us to alter our mix of assets, adjust our approach to qualifying as a REIT or adjust our business strategy.
 The proposed regulations are proposed to be effective for calendar quarters beginning after they are published in final form.
 The Treasury has not indicated whether or when the proposed regulations will be finalized.